-Corduroy surface mounted tactile paving is used to warn visually impaired people of the presence of specific hazards; steps, level crossings or the approach to on-street light rapid transport (LTR) platforms.
-It is also used where a footway joins a shared route, it conveys the message hazard, proceed with caution.
+Corduroy Hazard Warning surface mounted tactile paving is used to warn visually impaired people of the presence of specific hazards; steps, level crossings or the approach to on-street light rapid transport (LTR) platforms.
+It is also used where a footway joins a shared route.
+It conveys the message ‘hazard, proceed with caution’.

 Highly wear resistance – outperforms concrete